daormar/debasher/doc/design_doc_resident.md

   second over every message and has a startup deadline of 30 s, under a `Supervisor` whose heartbeat timeout is 2 s; relaunched with ten messages to replay, it is not declared down again.
+- **A third holder of every business channel.** The `Supervisor` holds the FIFO of every business channel between two nodes through a read end that it never reads, so that what a FIFO holds outlives the crash of both of its endpoints; the engine gives it the FIFOs, and the flag `-no_hold_fifos`, which its module can offer on the command line of the program, turns it off (see "Holding the business channels").
+The loss is then left to the `Supervisor` being down at the same time, which nothing watches (see "Supervising the `Supervisor`" in Future work).
+Every process also raises its limit of open descriptors to what its ports need (see "Limits of a node"). `test/engine/test_hold_fifos.py` kills both endpoints of a FIFO together at random moments, with and without the `Supervisor` holding it, and the chaos test runs the same case on a real run of both kinds, one of them with `-no_hold_fifos`.

 # Future work